Craabby/diepchatBackend/README.md

 # diepchatBackend

+## NOTE: This project is no loonger being maintained.

 ## Summary
 This is Diepchat, a chatting service for the browser game [diep.io](https://diep.io).
 You can end messages to other people that are in the same server.
 For example, if one person is in